 - Discuss the importance of multi-modal freight transport in international trade and supply chains.

-- Evaluate the economic, social, political, legal, technological and environmental issues affecting the performance in international freight management.
+- Evaluate the economic, social, political, legal, technological and environmental issues affecting international freight transportation performance.

 - Develop strategies to improve the efficiency and effectiveness of managing international freight.